se-research/OpenDaVINCI/tutorials/service/README.rst

         s.stop();
     }

-Your class needs to derive from ``core::base::Service``, which is provided in ``#include <opendavinci/odcore/base/Service.h>`` in the include directory ``opendavinci``.
+Your class needs to derive from ``odcore::base::Service``, which is provided in ``#include <opendavinci/odcore/base/Service.h>`` in the include directory ``opendavinci``.
 This class provides two methods that need to be implemented in deriving classes:
 ``void beforeStop()`` and ``void run()``.
 The former method is called